phoenix157/hackvsit/README.md

 ## How it works

-The app listens for these two events on the event listener URL (`<your public endpoint>/events`):
+The app listens for these two events on the event listener URL (`https://<your public endpoint>/events`):

 * [app.install][] -- on receiving this event, the app saves the user id and